November 10-12, 2017

 Innovative Farming FEATURING the work of Farmer John's Plot, Dublin, NH

 5:30 Locally sourced hors d’oeuvres

 6pm Screening followed by discussion led by the Monadnock Conservancy

 Every week, 330 farm families leave their farms.
 The Last Crop is an intimate exploration into the lives of small family farmers Jeff and Annie Main of California’s Central Valley.
 Inextricably woven within these organic pioneers’ story is their ten-year pursuit to ensure that a farm need not be imperiled at the end of every generation.

-MFCC member organizations will bring the festival to life by leading discussions on local efforts working to address issues identified in films.
+MFCC member organizations bring the festival to life by leading discussions on local efforts working to address issues identified in films.